Arrangements between railroads: Mine gate

-BC Iron is a small iron ore mining company that uses the railway of the larger Fortescue Metals Group to move its ore to port.
+BC Iron is a small iron ore mining company that uses the railway of the larger Fortescue to move its ore to port.
 The two companies have created a "mine gate" joint venture in which Fortescue will take BC's iron by rail to port in exchange for 50% of the deposit.

 History

 Originally, at least in the United States, it was not clear whether railroads were going to be run like turnpikes, in which any paying customer could use the road.
-The Seekonk Branch Railroad in East Providence, Rhode Island (then part of Seekonk, Massachusetts) tested that in 1836 by building a short branch of the Boston and Providence Railroad to its own dock and by using the full line of the B&P. After the Massachusetts General Court had enacted a law prohibiting that, the B&P bought the branch in 1839.
+The Seekonk Branch Railroad in East Providence, Rhode Island, (then part of Seekonk, Massachusetts) tested that in 1836 by building a short branch of the Boston & Providence Railroad to its own dock and by using the full line of the B&P. After the Massachusetts General Court had enacted a law prohibiting that, the B&P bought the branch in 1839.

 United Kingdom

 Earliest railways

-The Swansea and Mumbles Railway, the world's first passenger railway service operated in the same manner as turnpike roads.
+The Swansea & Mumbles Railway, the world's first passenger railway service operated in the same manner as turnpike roads.
 When it opened in 1807, anyone with a suitable horse-drawn waggon could use the line in exchange for paying a toll.
 The railway operated in this manner until passenger services ceased in 1826 or 1827 because of the construction of a turnpike road parallel to the railway.

-The Stockton and Darlington Railway of 1825 opened with mostly horse-drawn trains, with all able to operate their own trains on a turnpike basis.
+The Stockton & Darlington Railway of 1825 opened with mostly horse-drawn trains, with all able to operate their own trains on a turnpike basis.

-The Liverpool and Manchester Railway of 1830 opened with purely-steam locomotive haulage, and the need for greater co-ordination meant that the railway had to operate the trains.
+The Liverpool & Manchester Railway of 1830 opened with purely-steam locomotive haulage, and the need for greater co-ordination meant that the railway had to operate the trains.
 Private wagons hauled by company trains were tolerated.
 That set the pattern for the next century or more.